YaphetsYL/essential-jenkins-2468076/Ch03/03_02-connect-jenkins-to-github/README.md

 - Go back to the GitHub repo and configure the settings to create a webhook for the project you just created.
   - Select `Settings` &rarr; `Webhooks` &rarr; `Add webhook`.
   - Under `Payload URL`, paste in the URL for your Jenkins server.
+(Please use IP)
   - Immediately after the Jenkins server URL, add `/github-webhook/`.
   - *NOTE: Please be sure to include the trailing slash on `github-webhook/`.
 The field should be in a format similar to `http://your-jenkins-server.com/github-webhook/`.*
   - Under `Content type`, select `application/json`.